The best VPNs for Venezuela in 2019

 Is VPN Venezuela Legal and Safe to Use

 Currently, VPNs are perfectly legal to use in Venezuela and the Government has not hinted that any such bans could be enforced in the near future.
 On the issue of the safety of using VPNs, you already know about the multiple benefits.

-These include military grade encryption, multiple protocol support, zero logging policies etc. and some VPN providers even allow you to opt for even more robust security features like Double VPN, Split Tunnelling and Stealth VPN.
+These include military-grade encryption, multiple protocol support, zero-logging policies etc. and some VPN providers even allow you to opt for even more robust security features like Double VPN, Split Tunnelling and Stealth VPN.

 VPN Venezuela vs Tor

-For Venezuelans, visits to media websites from the outside world was the only glimmer of hope to access information about what was happening in their country and in the outside world from a neutral perspective.
+For Venezuelans, visits to media websites from the outside world were the only glimmer of hope to access information about what was happening in their country and in the outside world from a neutral perspective.

 This included popular sites like CNN’s Spanish Version i.e. CNN en Español and BBC world service.
-But as of now, as these website have been banned.
+But as of now, as these websites have been banned.
 The only way to access them was through unblocking tools like Tor and VPNs.

 But, just recently, Venezuela’s biggest ISP blocked the use of Tor.
 This ISP, called CANTV controls most of the broadband in the country and it acts on all the policies of the government.